mbloch/mapshaper/docs/development/frame-tool-design.md

 ### The magnification readout

-A small persistent readout near the nav buttons:
+A small persistent readout is centered at the top of the map window, directly under the application bar, so it does not change the dimensions of the right-side navigation controls:

 ```
 600 × 300 px  ·  74%